pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 By now you should be aware that a Numpy `array` does not behave in quite the same way as a Matlab matrix.
-The primary difference between Numpy and Matlab is that in Numpy, the `*` operator denotes element-wise multiplication, gwhereas in Matlab, `*` denotes matrix multiplication.
+The primary difference between Numpy and Matlab is that in Numpy, the `*` operator denotes element-wise multiplication, whereas in Matlab, `*` denotes matrix multiplication.

-Numpy does support the `@` operator for matrix multiplication, but if this is a complete show-stopper for you - if you just can't bring yourself to write `A
-@ B` to denote the matrix product of `A` and `B` - if you _must_ have your code looking as Matlab-like as possible, then you should look into the Numpy [`matrix`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.matrix.html) data type.
+Numpy does support the `@` operator for matrix multiplication, but if this is a complete show-stopper for you - if you just can't bring yourself to write `A @ B` to denote the matrix product of `A` and `B` - if you _must_ have your code looking as Matlab-like as possible, then you should look into the Numpy [`matrix`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.matrix.html) data type.